KRC Genk: KRC Genk (1988–present)

 The 2012–13 season started well for Genk by qualifying for the Europa League group stage after beating Aktobe and FC Luzern.
 In this group stage KRC Genk performed very well and ultimately won the group without a single defeat.
 Genk finished first with three points more than Basel and by doing so, qualified for the next round where they faced VfB Stuttgart.
-It was the first time in the club's history that they played European football after Christmas.
+It was the first time in the club's history that they played European football after the winter break.

 Stuttgart got the better of Genk over the two games.

 In the league, Genk qualified for the play-offs and performed well until the title was out of reach; fifth place was the result.
 Genk ended their season on a positive note by winning the Belgian Cup.
 They defeated Cercle Brugge in the final, in front of 30,000 Genk fans.

 In the 2016–2017 season, Genk participated in the UEFA Europa League; they started playing in the second qualifying round and qualified for the third qualifying round (on 21 July 2016) and the play-off round (on 4 August 2016).
 They won their group with 3 home victories over Athletic Bilbao, Rapid Wien and Sassuolo and after defeating Astra Giurgiu (2–2 and 1–0) in the 2nd round they drew KAA Gent from the domestic Belgian Pro League with 2 confusing games Gent-Genk, Genk-Gent and an impressive 2–5 away victory.
 Even when Genk got beaten in the quarter final against Celta de Vigo (3–2 and 1–1), it was Genk's most successful European season.

 Genk won the 2018–19 Belgian First Division A for the fourth time in their history, hence they qualified for the 2019–20 UEFA Champions League after an eight-year absence.

 Genk started their 2019–20 UEFA Champions League campaign with a poor 6–2 loss against Austrian club Red Bull Salzburg.
 In the second match they drew 0–0 against Napoli, and in the third match they lost 1–4 against Liverpool.

+Stadium

+Prior to the merger of the clubs in 1988, KFC Winterslag played at De Noordlaan, whilst Thor Waterschei played at the Andre Dumont Stadium.
+The Andre Dumont Stadium was renovated at significant cost following the merger and became known as the Thyl Geyselinckstadion after Thyl Geyselinck, who oversaw the merger of the clubs, and it was where KRC Genk played their matches from 1990.
+De Noordlaan was then used as a ground for the reserve and youth teams of KRC Genk before falling into disrepair around the year 2000 and being demolished in 2004 to make way for housing.
+The Thyl Geyselinckstadion was redeveloped in 1999 to hold 24,500 spectators and was renamed to the Fenixstadion.
+Following a sponsorship deal with IT company Cegeka in 2021, the stadium was renamed to Cegeka Arena, having previously been known as the Luminus Arena due to a similar sponsorship deal with Luminus.